[1]:

 The play function has several parameters that “humanise” the output.
 These are:

-• arpeggio: Order of notes to play, can be None (do not reorder), ascending, or descending.
+• arpeggio: Order of notes to play, can be None (no change), ascending, or descending.

 • spacing: Melodic intervals between notes, if a list is given in notes.